-The cabinet industry and other manufacturers have been working with government officials to address these supply chain issues.
+The cabinet industry and other manufacturers have worked with government officials to address these supply chain issues.
 Still, the web of interdependency across all industries means that any solution will require slow and steady collaboration.
 There’s no quick fix even as demand for wholesale kitchen cabinets rises.
 Understanding the supply chain and how it affects your business is the best way to stay ahead of any issues and continue to grow while others lag.

 How a raw materials supply chain works